kyma-project/kyma/docs/rafter/01-01-rafter.md

 ## What Rafter is not

-* Rafter is not a [Content Management System](https://en.wikipedia.org/wiki/Content_management_system), such as Wordpress-like.
+* Rafter is not a Wordpress-like [Content Management System](https://en.wikipedia.org/wiki/Content_management_system).
 * Rafter is not a solution for [Enterprise Content Management](https://en.wikipedia.org/wiki/Enterprise_content_management).
 * Rafter doesn't come with any out-of-the-box UI that allows you to modify or consume files managed by Rafter.